-Golden Gate Bridge Suicides - Jumpers and Families
+Golden Gate Bridge Suicides - The Many Left Behind

 On September 20, 2013, Kimberlyrenee and Manuel Gamboa lost their 18 year old son, Kyle, after he had skipped school to jump off the Golden Gate Bridge.
-Two months after his death, Kyle's parents started to attend and speak at every monthly Golden Gate Bridge District Board meeting to advocate for the net at the bridge until the bridge district finally secured funding for the net in June of 2014.
+Two months after his death, Kyle's parents started attending and speaking at every monthly Golden Gate Bridge District Board meeting to advocate for the net until the bridge district finally secured funding for the net in June of 2014.

 Newsletter